Desktop Linux Transition: Initial Report

 The author initiated a project to install Linux as their primary operating system on a desktop PC, aiming for a low-maintenance setup.
 The initial transition has been largely positive, with some expected challenges proving straightforward and unexpected difficulties arising in other areas.
-A specific issue with a gaming mouse, which functions only within games and not on the desktop, was noted.

 Installation Process